odhondt/odhondt-hugo/content/home/publications_selected.md

 S. Guillaso, T., Schmid, J. López-Martínez and O. D’Hondt.
 Application of a new polarimetric filter to RADARSAT-2 data of Deception Island (Antarctic Peninsula region) for surface cover characterization.
 The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences-ISPRS Archives, Vol. XL-7/W3, 1035-1039. doi: 10.5194/isprsarchives-XL-7-W3-1035-2015

-O. D’Hondt and S. Guillaso.
+O. D’Hondt and S. Guillaso and O. Hellwich..
 Risk Based Parameter Selection For Polarimetric SAR Speckle Reduction, IGARSS’14, Quebec QC, Canada

-S. Guillaso and O. D’Hondt.
+S. Guillaso and O. D’Hondt and O. Hellwich..
 Urban Scene Reconstruction From A Reduced Number Of Tomographic Sar Data, IGARSS’14, Quebec QC, Canada

 O. D’Hondt and S. Guillaso.